The Best Gate Latch For Fences is Self-Locking and Easy to Install

 Speeco Products 2Way Gate Latch

-- Simple installation relative to other gate latches available
+• Simple installation relative to other gate latches

-- 2-way design can be pulled inward or pushed outward
+• 2-way design for inward or outward opening

 Large, heavy gates have a way of wearing through normal hardware.
 For large livestock fences or vehicle yards, the Speeco Products gate latch might be the way to go.
 This model features robust construction, with thick powder-coated steel and zinc-plated hardware.

-This gate latch is designed to attach to pipe-framed gates, though it can adapt to square materials.
+This two-way gate latch is designed to attach to pipe-framed gates, though it can adapt to square materials.
 The two-way design allows users to push the gate in or pull it outward, allowing livestock or vehicles to move naturally without backing up or getting in the way.
-There is also an eyelet to attach a combination lock or a padlock, keeping the latch from opening until the lock is removed.
+We like that there is also an eyelet to attach a combination lock or a padlock, keeping the latch from opening until the lock is removed.

 Jump to Our Top Picks